anynines/a9s-cli-v2/Backlog.md

 ## Next

 * Generate configs before creating a cluster, this saves time if something is wrong with configs as the cluster creation is likely to also have problem then.
+    * Move creating a cluster out of `CheckPrerequisites` as it is an odd-place to create a cluster.

+* [In Progress] Add params for Endpoint and Pathstyle
+    * [DONE] Add params
+    * Ensure that the defaults work for Minio
+    * Ensure that is still intuitive to configure S3
+        * Avoid empty Endpoint or non-meaningful PathStyle settings

 * [DONE] Suggest a more meaningful working directory.
     * Using the current directory as the default directory is often not a good choice.
 We want the default values to be meaningful.